uwblueprint/cdc-backend/docs/components-README.md

 # Components

-Simple documentation for components being used and a sample of their `animations_json`:
+Simple documentation for components being used and a sample of their `animations_json`.

+The type of component is defined with the `componentType` field.
+The possible values are:

+- `keypad`
+- `text-pane`
+- `rotation-controls`
+- `visual-pane`

+Below, the components are described in more detail.

 ## Keypad